Health and safety liabilities

 Under the Occupiers’ Liability Act 1957 and Occupiers’ Liability Act 1984, the person who controls the premises (the 'occupier') is liable for the physical safety of everyone who comes onto the premises.
 In some cases, this liability also extends to trespassers and other 'uninvited' guests.

-Occupiers have what is known as a 'duty of care' to guests and other visitors, and must make sure that the premises are reasonably safe for the purpose for which guests were invited to use them.
+Occupiers have what is known as a 'duty of care' to customers and other visitors, and must make sure that the premises are reasonably safe for the purpose for which customers were invited to use them.
+If there is a specific danger on the premises, then this danger must be highlighted to all visitors.
+This could include ponds, wells or areas where machinery is operating.

 Does the legislation apply to me?